enpointe/go-server/README.md

 ```

 As the protected enpoints require authentication you will need to use the include OpenAPI static files to access these
-via (http://localhost:8080)[http://localhost:8080] or your favorite testing tools like Postman or curl.
+via [http://localhost:8080](http://localhost:8080) or your favorite testing tools like Postman or curl.

-**Note**: If you change the default port the static Open API file mechanism will not work.
+**Note**: If you change the default port the static OpenAPI file mechanism will not work.

 The following illustrates how to perform a curl request